Gegham Nazaryan

 Gegham Nazaryan (alternatively Nazarian; Գեղամ Արմենակի Նազարյան, born 6 July 1971) is an Armenian politician and former journalist, who's currently serving as a Member of the National Assembly since June 2021.

 Having studied geography in the Armenian State Pedagogical University, Nazaryan started his career as a journalist and editor to the Hayk newspaper.
 He later worked for Haykakan Zhamanak, and was elected to the National Assembly of the country in 2021.
 He was elected to the Parliament through the Armenia Alliance party list, but later left the faction.

 Early life and education

 Gegham Nazaryan was born on July 6, 1971 in Yerevan.

-In 1994, Nazaryan graduated from the georgraphical department of the historical and geographical faculty of Armenian State Pedagogical University.
+In 1994, Nazaryan graduated from the geographical department of the historical and geographical faculty of Armenian State Pedagogical University.
 From 1994 to 1995, he served in the Armed Forces of Armenia.

 Career

 From 1995 to 1999 and later from 2006 to 2010, Nazaryan was a journalist, executive secretary, editor, and editor-in-chief of the Hayk newspaper.
 Between the years 1999 and 2006, he was head of the international department of the Haykakan Zhamanak newspaper.

 Later, for a decade, between 2011 and 2021, Nazaryan was editor-in-chief of Top-news.am.
 From 2017 to 2021, he was additionally the founder of the Neopress LLC.